recordedfuture/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 These analytic are available under `Microsoft Sentinel -> Configuration -> Analytics -> Rule Templates`.

-We have also provided these rules as `.JSON` that be imported under `Microsoft Sentinel -> Configuration -> Analytics -> Import`
+We have also provided these rules as `.JSON` located in the folder `Recorded Future/Analytic Rules/IncidentCreation` that can be imported under `Microsoft Sentinel -> Configuration -> Analytics -> Import`

 # Upgrade from previous versions